Israel Postal Company: Israeli philately

 In April 1948, the British discontinued all postal services.
 On Friday, 14 May 1948, Israel declared independence.
 On Sunday morning, the new state issued its first stamps.
 There was virtually no paper for printing stamps and no appropriate printing presses or perforating machines.
 Even the name of the country had not yet been finalized.
 Nevertheless, Doar Ivri ("Hebrew Post") stamps appeared immediately after the declaration of independence, and went on sale at postal branches throughout the country.

 The Israel Philatelic Service was previously located on 137 Haganah Street in Tel-Aviv, but moved to 2 Pinsker Street in late 2019.

 Letters to God

 Every year, the Israel Postal Company receives thousands of letters from all over the world addressed to God.
 Rather than consider them dead letters, the letters are collected at the Givat Shaul central mail facility.
 Once a year, they are taken to the Old City and placed between the stones of the Western Wall in a festive ceremony.
 The post office also receives letters addressed to Jesus Christ, the Virgin Mary and King David, but only those addressed to God are sent to the Western Wall.

+Postal Bank

+Postal bank is a part of Israel Postal Company and supervised by the Ministry of Communications according to the postal service laws, like other postal services.
+It cannot provide credit activities in any way, but maintains regular checking accounts to the customers, including check books which are regular payment instrument in Israel, debit cards, money transfers and account standing orders.